Eight of Cups Tarot Card Meaning

 This can be a card of separation or divorce, or perhaps a spiritual calling.
 It could also imply a literal move or trip, especially from an established home to a new, unknown one in an unknown land.

 Learn the Eight of Cups tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Get more from your readings - order your eBook now.
+Click here to download The Tarot Reading Companion now.